open-risk/openNPL/docs/source/installation.rst

     virtualenv -p python3 venv
     source venv/bin/activate

 Step 3.
-Install the dependencies (The core dependency is Django and its own dependencies, in addition the Grappelli skin as the admin interface)
+Install the required dependencies (The core dependency is Django and its own dependencies, in addition the Grappelli skin as the admin interface)

 .. code:: bash

     pip3 install -r requirements.txt

 Step 4.
-Make the required migrations.
+Make the required django migrations.
 The project is setup to use sqlite3.
 This step will ensure the database has the right tables.

 .. code:: bash